NicklasAhlberg/AutopilotTool/README.md

 # AutoPilot Tool – Upload HW hash with a user interface

+If you have been working with Windows Autopilot you know that manual upload of the hardware hash is a repetitive and time consuming task.

+**This tool will make your life easier by…**<br>
+*- Install the necessary PowerShell modules*<br>
+*- Connect to the tenant (MFA is supported)*<br>
+*- Import the hardware hash.csv-file to the tenant*<br>
+*- Initiate a sync*

+…. directly from the autopilot device!

+No more need to struggle to manually get, move and import the csv-file from another device.
+All you need to do is run the tool (Shift+F10 when you get to pick your keyboard layout), start Autopilot Tool and sign in to Azure (when you get prompted) with an administrative user.
+This works well with MFA!

 <p><strong>.Version 1.0.2.4</strong><br>
 – Slightly new graphical interface<br>
 – Optional: It is now possible to add a group tag!<br>